 A Valediction: Forbidding Mourning Summary and Analysis – John Donne

 Donne is famous for writing metaphysical poetry.
 Many of us know famous example of compass, which is from “A Valediction: Forbidding Mourning”.
 If Donne has gained fame in the world of metaphysical poetry then this poem is the main reason behind it.
 Donne summarizes the concept of spiritual love in this poem.
 He does not only prove that spiritual love is better but also differentiates it from lust.
 Donne juxtaposes worldly love to the spiritual love and then through arguments demonstrates that there is no match of spiritual love in this world.
 He also elaborates experiences of his life as some biographical elements are also there in the poem.
 He convinces his readers to distinguish spiritual love from lust and develop passions of love.
-Moreover, this poem is evident that Donne is a man of letters as far as metaphysical poetry is concerned.
+Moreover, this poem is evident that Donne is a man of letters as far as his knowledge to metaphysical poetry is concerned.

 Click here to read text of “A Valediction: Forbidding Mourning”.